Best Steps To Grow Lentils In Containers

 6. Mountain Lentils

 There isn't a variety of mountain lentils.
-They are more of a collection of various lenses that, as the name implies, are cultivated in various mountainous areas.
+They are more of a collection of various lentils that, as the name implies, are cultivated in different mountainous areas.
 They are all grown at altitudes of at least 700 meters.

 Contrary to popular belief, red and yellow lentils do not have their variety.
-They are both peeled brown lentils, which are frequently listed as mountain lentils.
-The core, not the skin, is where the colour difference exists.
+They are both peeled brown lentils, frequently listed as mountain ones.
+The colour difference exists in the core, not the skin.

 Grow Lentils In Containers